AnthonMS/ha-slider-card/README.md

 ### Future features (Maybe)
 - Customizable Percentage Text inside slider.
 - Multiple entities (Right now you can only put one light entity in each card).
+- **If you would like a new feature, please feel free to create an issue asking for it.**

 ### My Setup Using This